This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Matcha is an earthy-tasting green tea powder that can lower your chances of chronic illness and boost your antioxidant levels.

-How to use them: Start with ยฝ to 1 teaspoon of matcha or brewed and cooled green tea.
+How to use: Start with ½ to 1 teaspoon of matcha in a Vanilla Matcha Smoothie or try using brewed and cooled green tea as your liquid base in a Green Tea Smoothie.
 Be mindful of the caffeine content, especially if you’re sensitive.

 glass jar of sauerkraut surrounded by glass containers of kombucha and yogurt, all fermented superfoods.